boblu/simpic/README.markdown

 > * Album and picture management
 >
 >	add, modify, delete, sort, publish, cover albums and pictures.
-Try it by yourself.
+You can upload pictures either from your local machine or from web server.
+And you can upload multiple pictures at one time.
 >
 > * Password management
 > add, modify, delete password or time span on that password
 >